Farzad-R/LLM-Zero-to-Hundred/README.md

 <!-- WebRAGQuery -->
 <!-- ====================================== -->
 <a id="WebRAGQuery"></a>
-<h3>WebRAGQuery: Combining WebGPT and RAG-GPT:</h3>
+<a style=" white-space:nowrap; " href="https://github.com/Farzad-R/LLM-Zero-to-Hundred/tree/master/WebRAGQuery"><b>WebRAGQuery: Combining WebGPT and RAG-GPT:</b></a>
 <p>
-<a style=" white-space:nowrap; " href="https://github.com/Farzad-R/LLM-Zero-to-Hundred/tree/master/WebRAGQuery"><b>WebRAGQuery</b></a> is a chatbot that goes beyond typical internet searches.
+WebRAGQuery is a chatbot that goes beyond typical internet searches.
 Built on the foundations of WebGPT and RAG-GPT, this project empowers users to delve into the depths of both general knowledge and specific URL content.

 Key Features:</br>